UNRAVEL-UMCU/Galaxy_EUserver_Feline_Nanopore/README.md

 - A .ga file of the Nanopore GridION analysis pathway.
 - Some example files. ([Galaxy](Galaxy))

+Sequencing Metrics:
+- The PNG images of the outputs from MutliQC based on the sequencing metrics

 Differential Expression:
 - The output files of the limma-voom analysis

 Variant Calling:
 - The VCF files on the output of SnpEff
+- The VCF files on the output of SnpEff based on HCM-specific genes

 Transcript detection:
+- The output files of StringTie based on catID
 - The output merged file of StringTie

 ## Overview of the project